-2.1.
-Statement of compliance
+2.1 Statement of compliance and Basis of Preparation

-The financial statements of the LLP have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 as amended by the Companies (Indian Accounting Standards) (Amendment) Rules 2016 and other relevant provisions of the Act and accounting principles generally accepted in India.

-The financial statements are presented in INR Lacs, except when otherwise stated.
+These standalone financial statements of the LLP have been prepared in accordance with Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation and disclosure requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant Schedule III) as amended.
+These standalone financial statements are presented in INR and all values are rounded to the nearest lacs (INR 00,000), except when otherwise indicated.
+The LLP has prepared the financial statements on the basis that it will continue to operate as a going concern.